It won't be long now until we get our first proper frost. And that means it's time to get our homes ready for the cold snap.

-Cold, wind, rain and eventual flurries can do serious damage to houses, not to mention cost you a small fortune in heating bills.
+Wind, rain and snow can do serious damage to houses (as well as racking up grim heating bills).
 But a little bit of care and attention now can help you save later.

 Whether you live in a house in the country or a flat in the city, here are some easy things you can do to ensure that you're ready for the cold-weather season.